 Below is my personal 3 week Colombia itinerary.
 Though 3 weeks in Colombia might seem too long for most people, I can guarantee you will wish you had more time!

-This Colombia travel itinerary assumes you will start in Medellin, but you can come from any of the big cities such as Cartagena or Bogota.
+This Colombia travel itinerary assumes you will start in Medellin, but you can come from any of the big cities such as Cartagena or Bogota and do a loop.

 This is the basic outline for the Colombia 3 weeks itinerary.
-I suggest that you fly to Colombia through one of the major cities and out through another.
+I suggest that you fly to Colombia through one of the major cities (Bogota, Cartagena or Medellin) and out through another.
 That way, you can maximize your time in your three weeks in Colombia.

 In 1993, Medellin was announced as the most dangerous city in the entire world.
-It used to be a place where the name of the city would strike terror into anyone’s heart, a place where tragedy such as bombing, assassination, kidnapping, and many more terrible things happened on the daily.
+It used to be a place where the name of the city would strike terror into anyone’s heart, a place where tragedies such as bombing, assassination, kidnapping, and many more terrible things happened daily.

 Nowadays, Medellin has become one of the most popular tourist destinations in Colombia.
-Safety is no longer an issue in most parts of the city; trendy restaurants and places are popping up here and there, and the nightlife is one of the best in the world.
+Safety in Medellin is no longer a major issue in most parts of the city; trendy restaurants and places are popping up here and there, and the nightlife in Medellin is one of the best in the world.

 I recommend spending 3 days in Medellin so you will have enough time to cover all the essentials of the city.